velocitycareerlabs/did-velocity/spec.md

 # DID Method Specification

+## Introduction

+The world does not need another DID method, and yet the Velocity Network Foundation decided it needed one.
+What are the reasons for this?
+This first is that the combination of requirements that Velocity Network needed for the inventing a DID method for the credentials that were issued on the network

+1. For VC verification keys
+2. Are composable
+3. Decentralized hosting
+4. Immutable
+5. Free creation
+6. Optional fees when read

 `did:velocity:v2` is immutable DID method for storing public keys on the Velocity Blockchain.
-It is similar to did:key and did:jwk in that is supports only a single key being written to the ledger.
-The main difference from those existing DID methods is that did:velocity is encoded as a bucket reference to an on chain contract that ensures that resolution will burn an ethereum NFT
+One way it is similar to `did:key` and `did:jwk` in that is supports only a single key at a time, though in this case they are written to a ledger.

+## How it works

+When creating a Velocity DID the method stores only a single encrypted key and a credential type in binary format on-chain.
+They need to be created when the credential is accepted by the holder.
+Creating the data on-chain requires signing a Velocity Distributed Ledger transaction using the Issuer’s network registered distributed ledger key.
+Modifications are not permitted, meaning that each VC verification key is static and immutable.

+The resolution of the DID Document can be for one or more verifiable credentials and, therefore, can contain multiple keys.
+Furthermore, the resolution can be restricted to transactions that include payment through an on-chain payment-receipt NFT.
+During resolution, the payment-receipt NFT will be “burnt,” ensuring single use.
+The Velocity DID method therefore enables payment gating of verification processes.

 ## DID Format